 Mrs. Wendy Holt C.Dec

 Wendy undertakes a wide range of secretarial duties and manages the daily operation of the Sub Branch office.
-She is also the Membership Officer responsible for ensuring enquiries and membership matters are handled in a timely manner, as well as the Volunteer Co-Ordinator and the Merchandise Co-Ordinator.
+She is also the Membership Officer responsible for ensuring enquiries and membership matters are handled in a timely manner as well as the Merchandise Co-ordinator.